Tasmania, Australia Guide

 A little on the thin side, given the importance placed upon tourism by the state government.

-Lonely Planet’s Tasmania is probably the most useful general guide.
+Lonely Planet Tasmania (Travel Guide) is probably the most useful general guide.

-A number of more specialised guides, particularly to the wild areas, are available in Tasmania itself.
+A number of more specialized guides, particularly to the wild areas, are available in Tasmania itself.